Wan-chi Lin, Ph.D.

 Master Thesis: “ The mechanism of the exogenous mutant p53 enhanced cisplatin-induced apoptosis in the bladder cancer cell line TCCSUP”

-2005 - present, Graduate Student, Cancer Research Graduate Program (CRGP), Eppley Institute for Research in Cancer and Allied Diseases, University of Nebraska Medical Center
+2005 - 2012, Graduate Student, Cancer Research Graduate Program (CRGP), Eppley Institute for Research in Cancer and Allied Diseases, University of Nebraska Medical Center

 National Science Council undergraduate student's research grant—“The effect of cAMP and cGMP on the rat hippocampus in memory formation of one-way inhibitory avoidance learning”